learnk8s/learnk8s.io/_blog/why-kube/index.md

 It's not uncommon for a small service to be made out of a dozen of components such as a front-end app, a backend API, an authorisation server, an admin application, etc.

-Indeed when you develop services that interact with each other, you see an explosion of applications deployed on your infrastructure.
+Indeed when you develop services that interact with each other, you see an explosion of components deployed on your infrastructure.

-And that's the challenge in managing and scaling your infrastructure.
+And that's the challenge of managing infrastructure at scale.

 But it doesn't end there.

+## You're probably wasting your money on compute resources

 Most of the services are deployed to virtual machines such as Amazon EC2, Digital Ocean Droplets or Azure Virtual Machines.